treveshan/softwaretopics/microservices/Microservices_Presentation.md

 ### **Key Points:**
 - **Design for Failure:** Implement retries, circuit breakers, and fallbacks.
 - **API Gateway:** Use an API gateway to handle cross-cutting concerns.
-- **Containerization:** Utilize Docker and orchestration tools like Kubernetes for containerizing services.
+- **Containerization and Orchestration:**
+  - **Service Fabric:** Use Microsoft Service Fabric for orchestrating microservices with deep integration into the .NET ecosystem.
 - **Service Discovery:** Implement service discovery mechanisms for dynamic service management.
 - **Logging & Monitoring:** Use centralized logging and monitoring solutions.
 - **Security:** Implement OAuth, JWT, and secure communication (TLS) between services.